AndyEveritt/DuetScreen-MACH26/README.md

 > [!NOTE]
 > This only works on first boot for security reasons.
 After the first boot, settings need to be changed via the GUI.

+## Contributing
+Contributions are welcome!
+Please see [DEVELOPMENT.md](docs/DEVELOPMENT.md) for more information on how to contribute.

+Ensure all commit messages follow the format outlined in [commit messages](docs/DEVELOPMENT.md#commit-messages).